ryjen/libcoda-db/README.md

 	"?, ?, @name, ?"
 ```

-When mixing indexed parameters, the first '?' is equivelent to parameter 1 or '$1' and so on.
+When mixing indexed parameters, the first '?' is equivalent to parameter 1 or '$1' and so on.
 Mixing parameter types is an area that has been tested, but nearly enough (03/13/16).

 Binding